nipy/nipype/doc/devel/architecture.rst

 .run().
 This may be accomplished by allowing cwd as an element of the input Bunch, or handled as a separate case.

+Relatedly, any Interface should output all files to cwd if it is set, and otherwise to os.getcwd() (or equivalent).

 We need to decide on a consistent policy towards the maintinence of paths to files.
 It seems like the best strategy might be to do absolute (os.realpath?) filenames by default, allowing for relative paths by explicitly including